3 min read

 Everyone was a beginner once

 Once you know something well, you become victim to what the Heath Brothers call 'the curse of knowledge'.
 Essentially, you forget what it's like not to know and downplay the effort and time that went into your learning.
-The curse can make it frustrating to talk to people outside of your area of expertise, and make it difficult to connect.
+The curse can make it frustrating to talk to people outside your area of expertise and make it difficult to connect.

 In any environment, work or personal, it's worthwhile remembering what it's like to begin - your first day on the job, the first song you learned on the guitar, how you felt when you walked into your first meeting.
 That simple step toward empathy can open new paths to conversation and understanding - two things we need more of.